Croatia Wine

 Graševina

-Also known as Welschriesling (not related to true Riesling), Graševina is Croatia’s most widely planted white grape.
-Common in continental regions, it produces dry wines with apple, citrus, and subtle floral notes.
+Graševina, also known as Welschriesling, is one of Croatia’s most widely planted white grapes.
+It is especially important in continental regions and can produce dry, fresh white wines with apple, citrus, and floral notes.

 Malvazija Istarska